awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 ## AMIs with SSM Agent preinstalled<a name="ami-preinstalled-agent"></a>

-SSM Agent is preinstalled, by default, on the following Amazon Machine Images \(AMIs\):
+In most cases, SSM Agent is preinstalled, by default, on the following Amazon Machine Images \(AMIs\):
 + Amazon Linux
 + Amazon Linux 2
 + Amazon Linux 2 ECS\-Optimized Base AMIs